luoijin/Jeli/README.md

 React 18 + Vite + TypeScript · Tailwind CSS (tokens sourced from
 `src/config/theme.config.ts`) · Framer Motion · Zustand (persisted via
 `@capacitor/preferences`) · Capacitor (Android).

+## Credits

+Reward/loot artwork used in the Gallery collection is from Friendly Rivalry and is not original work — used here for personal, non-commercial project purposes only.

 ## License